-Ulcerative colitis (UC) is a long-term disease of the large intestine or colon.
-While a person cannot die from the condition itself is not fatal, it can cause life threatening complications in rare instances.
+Ulcerative colitis is a long-term condition of the large intestine or colon.
+While a person cannot die from the condition itself, life threatening complications can sometimes arise.

 In this article, we look at the potential complications of UC.
 We also cover the symptoms of each complication to help people with UC detect serious problems early and get urgent care where necessary.

 Although UC is a lifelong condition, it is not usually life threatening.

 There is no cure for UC, but treatments can help prevent flare-ups or episodes of symptoms.
 Treatment can also allow people to achieve and maintain symptom-free periods known as remission.

 However, UC can increase a person’s risk of developing severe complications, especially if the disease does not respond to treatment.

 A person with UC may have a higher risk of the following health problems:

 Although it is rare, doctors consider toxic megacolon the most serious